EnricoGiampieri/pyxshell/doc/source/pipeline.rst

-:mod:`~calabash.pipeline`
+:mod:`~pyxshell.pipeline`
 =========================

-:mod:`calabash.pipeline` contains the main implementation of calabash: the :class:`PipeLine` class.
+:mod:`pyxshell.pipeline` contains the main implementation of pyxshell: the :class:`PipeLine` class.
 It also features the :func:`pipe` decorator to allow you to create your own pipeline components from simple Python generator functions.

-.. automodule:: calabash.pipeline
+.. automodule:: pyxshell.pipeline
     :members: